 This may seem like a bit of a strange concept to wrap your mind around, but if you rely on your freezer as much as I do, setting it to the right temperature means that all those future dinners and ice creams stay fresher longer.
 Of course, there are mistakes to avoid when stocking your freezer, but for now let’s unpack freezer settings and the ideal temperature to turn that freezer dial to.

 What Temperature Should My Freezer Be?

-Kitchen Fact: The ideal temperature range for your freezer is 0° Fahrenheit or below (-18° Celsius or below).
+The optimal freezer temperature is 0° Fahrenheit or below (-18° Celsius or below).

-To make sure your freezer is running at the correct temperature, get a freezer thermometer to monitor the temperature, and make sure you defrost your freezer every once in awhile to make sure it’s running efficiently.
+Look for the dial to set your freezer temp and adjust it if needed to the coldest setting.
+This is usually the highest number if the dial is number-based, but always check the appliance manual to be sure.
+To double check that your freezer is running at the correct temperature, get a freezer thermometer to monitor the temperature, and make sure you defrost your freezer every once in awhile to make sure it’s running efficiently.

-- The Best Way to Organize Your Freezer
+- The Best Way to Freeze Green Beans